joshbegley/nyt-latest/README.md

 `President Biden said that former President Jimmy Carter, who died on Sunday at 100, was not only a great leader but also a “dear friend.”`\
 https://nytimes.com/video/us/politics/100000009900402/biden-jimmy-carter.html

-**'I want a banner up there:' Saquon Barkley, Eagles look at bigger picture after milestone, win**\
+**'I want a banner up there': Saquon Barkley, Eagles look at bigger picture after milestone, win**\
-`Barkley joined rare company in reaching the 2,000-yard rushing mark.`\
+`Barkley joined rare company in reaching the 2,000-yard rushing mark as Philadelphia locked up the NFC East title.`\
 https://nytimes.com/athletic/6025024/2024/12/29/eagles-win-blowout-saquon-barkley-cowboys/

 **In his own words: Carter had ‘fear for our democracy.’**\